lzwjava/yinwang.github.io/_posts/2014-04-24-relational.md

 ---
 layout: post
-title: "The essence of relational models"
+title: "The Essence of Relational Models"
 ---